huytran38/huytran38.github.io/sample_page1.md

 ### 1. The Data
 There are two data files, one for training and one for testing.

 The training dataset has 52,566 instances, across 14 variables, excluding datetime.
 Each instance has 14 measurements, among which **‘T (degC)’** is the target variable that I need to build a prediction model for.
-Additionally, each instance represents the 14 weather measurements of every consecutive hour, which is indicative that this is a time-series data.
+Additionally, the instances represent 14 weather measurements of every consecutive hour (1AM to 12AM), which indicates that this is a time-series data.
 The test dataset consists of 17,447 instances.

 Unlike training set, test set has 336 columns, which is an aggregation of the 14 climate measurements across a period of 24 hours (a day).
 In other words, each test instance has a day worth of data.
 The test dataset was provided in such format so that it is ready for Keras Recurrent Network Model once it is ready to make predictions.